-Integrated Math 1 is designed to formalize and extend the mathematics that students learned in middle school.
+Algebra 1 is designed to formalize and extend the mathematics that students learned in middle school.
 Students will deepen and extend their understanding of linear relationships by contrasting with them with exponential phenomena and by applying linear models to data that exhibit a linear trend.
 Students will use properties and theorems involving congruent figures to deepen and extend understanding of geometric knowledge.
-Integrated Math 1 ties together algebraic and geometric ideas.
-While applying the Mathematical Practice Standards and individual standards from the Ohio Common Core State Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+Algebra 1 ties together algebraic and geometric ideas.
+While applying the Mathematical Practice Standards and individual standards from Ohio's Learning Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.